Oracle Third party Support

 Oracle ULA (Unlimited License Agreement) Considerations

-An Unlimited License Agreement (ULA) is a time-bound contract (typically 3 years) in which Oracle grants customers unlimited use of specified products.
 ULAs can be attractive to organizations anticipating significant growth in Oracle usage, as they provide flexibility to deploy without counting licenses, usually for a one-time negotiated fee.

 However, ULAs carry specific considerations for support costs:

 • Pitfalls: Failing to maximize usage during the ULA means higher unit costs.
 Also, any products included in the ULA that you don’t use become shelfware but cannot be removed from the support bill – Oracle doesn’t allow dropping unused ULA components during the term.
 CIOs considering a ULA should carefully assess if anticipated growth justifies it.
 ULAs work best when you fully deploy as much of the covered software as possible so that when you exit the ULA, your certified license count (and corresponding support fee) aligns with real needs.
-If your deployments fall short, you’ll be locked into paying expensive support fees in perpetuity for licenses you aren’t using.
+If your deployments fall short, you’ll be locked into paying expensive support fees in perpetuity for licenses you’re not using.

 In summary, ULAs can yield value in the right scenarios (massive growth and need for deployment flexibility) but require diligent planning and execution.

 Always model the break-even point: compare the 3-year ULA cost (license + support) versus a non-ULA scenario of buying only what you use.
-Ensure you have a strategy for the end of the ULA—either certify high usage or be prepared to negotiate a follow-on deal if needed.

 Potential Pitfalls in Oracle Licensing Agreements